JuanValencia/aphrodite/node/README.md

 yay!

+To install depedencies execute:

 `npm install`

-Supervisor Module : Restart programs when they crash Forever Module : Monitors the script specified in the current process forever start app.js forever list forever stop [process number]
+Then, start the supervisor process.
+Supervisor restart programs when they crash and monitors the script specified in the current process.

+`forever start app.js`

+Other helpful commands:

+`forever list`

+and to stop a process use

+`forever stop [process number]`